Improving Robust Decisions with Data: Objective Improvements

-In this section, I fix an initial set $\mathcal{P}$, some sample data $\omega^{N}$ generated by some true DGP $P^{*} \in \mathcal{P}$ and study what properties the data-revised set $\mathcal{P}(\omega^{N})$ must have in order to obtain an objective improvement.
-I start by investigating how it can be guaranteed in \textit{all} decision problems.
+Fix an initial set $\mathcal{P}$, some sample data $\omega^{N}$ generated by the true DGP $P^{*} \in \mathcal{P}$.
+This section investigates what guarantees objective improvements across different decision problems.
+To this end, consider the following definition.